JulianJansen74/franx-unified-api-layer/database_inserts/database_inserts_README.md

 Creates a corporate record representing the test client.
 The CorporateId (900050) is referenced by the consent record and the portfolio.

-> Note: The insert statement is commented out by default.
-Uncomment it before running if no corporate with Id 900050 exists in your environment.

 ### Step 3 — Portfolio.sql

 Creates a portfolio linked to the corporate (CorporateId 900050) with BackofficeId 3, connecting the client to the ABN AMRO backoffice.